-From the main menu, scroll down to Read Codes.
-Fault codes will show on your LCD along with a description of the problem.
-Write down all the codes and do further research to understand the problem better.
+- From the main menu, scroll down to Read Codes.
+Fault codes will show on your LCD and describe the problem.
+Write down all the codes and do further research to better understand the problem.
 Find the problem and fix it.

 These instructions work on all 1996 and newer Porsche vehicles, including Macan, Cayenne, Panamera, Boxster, Cayman, or 911.